Marketing for roofers

 Marketing mistakes we see from roofers

-No segmentation between insurance restoration and retail roofing
+No segmentation between insurance restoration and retail

-Insurance restoration and retail roofing are fundamentally different businesses.
-The homeowner filing a storm damage claim is navigating an unfamiliar process and needs guidance.
-The homeowner planning a roof replacement has been researching for weeks and is comparing quality, price, and warranties.
-Running both through one campaign means your ad copy speaks to neither audience well, your landing page tries to serve two purposes and serves neither, and your budget gets pulled in both directions without clear attribution.
+These are different businesses.
+The homeowner filing a storm claim is navigating an unfamiliar process and needs guidance.
+The homeowner planning a replacement has been researching for weeks and is comparing quality, price, and warranties.
+One campaign serves neither well.

 No storm response playbook ready to activate

-No dedicated service or material pages on the website
+No dedicated service or material pages

 Industry data